-CIVIL ENGINEERING AND ARCHITECTURE-PLTW (HONORS)
+CIVIL ENGINEERING AND ARCHITECTURE-PLTW

-TEC261-SEMESTER 1 TEC262-SEMESTER 2

-OPEN TO 10-11-12 FULL YEAR
+TEC261-SEMESTER 1 TEC262-SEMESTER 2 OPEN TO: 10-11-12 FULL YEAR

 PREREQUISITE: INTRODUCTION TO ENGINEERING DESIGN-PLTW OR

 ENGINEERING DESIGN OR ARCHITECTURAL DESIGN

 Students will learn the art and science of planning, designing and constructing buildings.
 The major focus of this course is completing long-term projects that involve the design and development of residential and commercial structures.
-Students will use 3-D architectural software to design solutions that solve major architectural issues.
-Students will design a small structure and a home to learn the basic construction systems such as wall, roof, foundation, water and electrical systems.
-Students will visit an open lot in the surrounding community and will design a commercial structure for that specific lot.
-Within this project, students will learn about commercial construction systems, sustainable design, LEED, universal design and structural engineering.
+Students use Autodesk Revit, a professional grade software, to design a small structure and a home to learn the basic construction systems such as wall, roof, foundation, water and electrical systems.
+Students design a commercial structure in the surrounding community following local building codes.
+Within this project, students will also learn about additional topics such as commercial construction systems, sustainable design, universal design and structural engineering.
 Students may receive college credit and/or advanced standing for successful completion of this course and a cumulative exam.

-PRINCIPLES OF ENGINEERING-PLTW (HONORS)
+PRINCIPLES OF ENGINEERING-PLTW